katholiek-onderwijs-vlaanderen/sri4node/README.md

                     getme:
                     // Multiple function that check access control
                     // They receive a database object and the security context
-                    // as determined by the 'identity' function above. secure : [
+                    // as determined by the 'getme' function above. secure : [
                         checkAccessOnResource,
                         checkSomeMoreRules